darkhelmet125/CPSC_486_Assign_2/README.txt

 Notes:
-	Assignment compiles with 2 warnings.
+	Assignment compiles with 1 warning.
 	Warnings:
-		-'gluLookat' is deprecated as of 10.9, use GLKMatrix4MakeLookAt -'gluPerspectice' is deprecated as of 10.9, use GLKMatrix4MakePerspective I tried to implement the GLKMatrix4 functions from the GLKit.framework and it broke my program so it was not included.
+		-'gluLookat' is deprecated as of 10.9, use GLKMatrix4MakeLookAt I tried to implement the GLKMatrix4 functions from the GLKit.framework and it broke my program so it was not included.